alexisgxrcia/sql-syntax-analyzer/README.md

 # SQL Syntax Analyzer

-This project implements a complete **SQL compiler front-end** demonstrating fundamental principles of compiler construction applied to SQL query processing.
-It serves as an educational tool for understanding:
+This project was developed as an educational framework for demonstrating core compiler construction principles through the implementation of a complete SQL compiler front-end.
+It focuses on SQL query processing and database system integration, serving as a learning tool for understanding how compilers analyze and transform SQL code.

 - **Lexical Analysis**: Token recognition and symbol table management
 - **Syntax Analysis**: Grammar validation and parse tree construction